T-Mobile US, Inc. (NASDAQ:TMUS) Expected to Post Quarterly Sales of $20.06 Billion

-Analysts expect T-Mobile US, Inc. (NASDAQ:TMUS – Get Rating) to report $20.06 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
-Fourteen analysts have issued estimates for T-Mobile US’s earnings, with the lowest sales estimate coming in at $19.46 billion and the highest estimate coming in at $20.55 billion.
-T-Mobile US reported sales of $19.95 billion during the same quarter last year, which indicates a positive year over year growth rate of 0.6%.
-The firm is scheduled to announce its next earnings report on Monday, January 1st.
+Equities research analysts forecast that T-Mobile US, Inc. (NASDAQ:TMUS – Get Rating) will announce sales of $20.06 billion for the current quarter, Zacks Investment Research reports.
+Fourteen analysts have provided estimates for T-Mobile US’s earnings, with the highest sales estimate coming in at $20.55 billion and the lowest estimate coming in at $19.46 billion.
+T-Mobile US reported sales of $19.95 billion during the same quarter last year, which would indicate a positive year over year growth rate of 0.6%.
+The business is scheduled to issue its next quarterly earnings results on Monday, January 1st.

-According to Zacks, analysts expect that T-Mobile US will report full-year sales of $81.44 billion for the current fiscal year, with estimates ranging from $79.49 billion to $84.64 billion.
-For the next financial year, analysts anticipate that the firm will report sales of $83.63 billion, with estimates ranging from $80.90 billion to $87.82 billion.
-Zacks’ sales calculations are an average based on a survey of sell-side research analysts that cover T-Mobile US.
+On average, analysts expect that T-Mobile US will report full-year sales of $81.44 billion for the current fiscal year, with estimates ranging from $79.49 billion to $84.64 billion.
+For the next financial year, analysts anticipate that the firm will post sales of $83.63 billion, with estimates ranging from $80.90 billion to $87.82 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that cover T-Mobile US.

-T-Mobile US (NASDAQ:TMUS – Get Rating) last issued its quarterly earnings data on Wednesday, April 27th.
+T-Mobile US (NASDAQ:TMUS – Get Rating) last posted its earnings results on Wednesday, April 27th.
 The Wireless communications provider reported $0.57 EPS for the quarter, topping analysts’ consensus estimates of $0.41 by $0.16.
-The company had revenue of $20.12 billion during the quarter, compared to the consensus estimate of $20.14 billion.
-T-Mobile US had a net margin of 3.49% and a return on equity of 5.46%.
-T-Mobile US’s revenue for the quarter was up 1.8% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.92 earnings per share.
+The business had revenue of $20.12 billion during the quarter, compared to analyst estimates of $20.14 billion.
+T-Mobile US had a return on equity of 5.46% and a net margin of 3.49%.
+The company’s quarterly revenue was up 1.8% compared to the same quarter last year.
+During the same quarter last year, the company earned $0.92 EPS.

-In other T-Mobile US news, CEO G Michael Sievert sold 20,000 shares of the company’s stock in a transaction on Wednesday, May 11th.
-The shares were sold at an average price of $121.99, for a total value of $2,439,800.00.
-Following the sale, the chief executive officer now directly owns 674,472 shares of the company’s stock, valued at $82,278,839.28.
-The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
-0.69% of the stock is currently owned by corporate insiders.
+In related news, CEO G Michael Sievert sold 20,000 shares of the business’s stock in a transaction dated Wednesday, May 11th.
+The stock was sold at an average price of $121.99, for a total value of $2,439,800.00.
+Following the sale, the chief executive officer now directly owns 674,472 shares in the company, valued at $82,278,839.28.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+0.69% of the stock is currently owned by insiders.

-Several hedge funds have recently bought and sold shares of TMUS.
-Norges Bank purchased a new stake in shares of T-Mobile US during the 4th quarter worth about $2,708,912,000.
-Parnassus Investments LLC purchased a new stake in shares of T-Mobile US during the 1st quarter worth about $717,426,000.
-Dodge & Cox boosted its stake in shares of T-Mobile US by 29.0% during the 4th quarter.
-Dodge & Cox now owns 16,463,259 shares of the Wireless communications provider’s stock worth $1,909,409,000 after acquiring an additional 3,701,674 shares in the last quarter.
-Vanguard Group Inc. boosted its stake in shares of T-Mobile US by 8.2% during the 1st quarter.
-Vanguard Group Inc. now owns 47,085,538 shares of the Wireless communications provider’s stock worth $6,043,429,000 after acquiring an additional 3,553,049 shares in the last quarter.
-Finally, Viking Global Investors LP raised its position in shares of T-Mobile US by 35.6% during the 3rd quarter.
-Viking Global Investors LP now owns 10,225,185 shares of the Wireless communications provider’s stock worth $1,306,370,000 after purchasing an additional 2,682,996 shares during the last quarter.
-45.24% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently modified their holdings of the business.
+Vanguard Group Inc. raised its position in T-Mobile US by 8.2% during the first quarter.
+Vanguard Group Inc. now owns 47,085,538 shares of the Wireless communications provider’s stock valued at $6,043,429,000 after purchasing an additional 3,553,049 shares during the period.
+BlackRock Inc. raised its position in T-Mobile US by 1.1% during the first quarter.
+BlackRock Inc. now owns 41,175,577 shares of the Wireless communications provider’s stock valued at $5,284,883,000 after purchasing an additional 442,979 shares during the period.
+State Street Corp raised its position in T-Mobile US by 0.7% during the fourth quarter.
+State Street Corp now owns 26,614,179 shares of the Wireless communications provider’s stock valued at $3,086,712,000 after purchasing an additional 195,324 shares during the period.
+Norges Bank purchased a new stake in T-Mobile US during the fourth quarter valued at approximately $2,708,912,000.
+Finally, Dodge & Cox grew its stake in shares of T-Mobile US by 29.0% during the fourth quarter.
+Dodge & Cox now owns 16,463,259 shares of the Wireless communications provider’s stock valued at $1,909,409,000 after buying an additional 3,701,674 shares during the last quarter.
+Institutional investors and hedge funds own 45.24% of the company’s stock.

 T-Mobile US, Inc, together with its subsidiaries, provides mobile communications services in the United States, Puerto Rico, and the United States Virgin Islands.
 The company offers voice, messaging, and data services to 108.7 million customers in the postpaid, prepaid, and wholesale markets.
 It also provides wireless devices, including smartphones, wearables, and tablets and other mobile communication devices, as well as wireless devices and accessories.